 Built between 1912 and 1915, Stan Hywet Hall is one of the finest examples of the American Country Estate movement, which flourished during the Industrial Age.
 Unlike European country houses created by generations of title and wealth, American Country Estates were built by the wealth of self-made industry giants.
 Vanderbilt’s Biltmore, Rockefeller’s Kykuit, and Hearst’s San Simeon, are well-known examples.
 England provided the inspiration for the Tudor revival Manor House and service buildings, and also prompted the name of the Seiberling’s estate.
 Stan Hywet, is Old English for stone quarry, the property’s most prominent natural feature when the land was purchased.

 F.A.
 Seiberling's wife, Gertrude, established her own reputation as an accomplished artist, musician and patron of the arts.
 Stan Hywet’s design and décor were largely influenced by her personal taste.
-She applied her passion for gardening, music and the arts to help found Tuesday Musical and the Akron Garden Club, institutions that remain strong, vibrant and iconic organizations and supporters of the estate today.
+She applied her passion for gardening, music and the arts to help found Tuesday Musical and the Akron Garden Club, institutions that remain strong, vibrant and iconic organizations and that still support the estate today.

 Impact on Akron

 Stan Hywet is Akron’s first and largest National Historic Landmark, and is also the nation’s 6th largest historic home open to the public.
-It is an accredited museum of the American Alliance of Museums, one of only 26 in Ohio and one of only 776 in the United States.
+It is an accredited museum of the American Alliance of Museums, one of 157 in Ohio and one of only 1,056 in the United States.
 The Estate includes five historic buildings and ten historic gardens on 70 acres.
 The collections and furnishings in the Manor House are all original to the Estate.

 Throughout their lifetimes, F.A. and Gertrude Seiberling set an unparalleled example to their children, who made the choice in 1957 to carry forward their parents’ generosity by gifting Stan Hywet to the Akron community.
 We follow the example set by F.A., Gertrude and their heirs as we usher it forward for the benefit of future generations.
 Above the Manor House entryway, the crest bearing the motto Non Nobis Solum (Not for Us Alone), welcomes guests as warmly today as it did a century ago.